powwr/jaffle-shop/TECH_EXERCISE_CHALLENGES.md

    - If query returns empty result, test PASSES (all math is correct)

 2. **Bonus: Log Test Results to a Table**
-   - Setup dbt to log the result of this test in a table
+   - Set up dbt to log the result of this test in a table

 3. **Add the test to dbt:**
    - Apply as a `singular` test in your dbt configuration